Symptoms of Ebstein’s Anomaly

 Ebstein’s Anomaly Diagnosis

 To diagnose this condition, your doctor will examine your child, check their heartbeat and listen to the their heart.
-In children with this anomaly, doctors can often hear a heart murmur — the sound of blood moving in the heart in a way that’s not normal.
+In children with this anomaly, doctors can often hear a heart murmur.

 The doctor will ask for details about your child’s symptoms, their health history and your family health history.

-Your child will also need to undergo testing that will provide more information about how their heart looks and works and how severe their condition is.
-These may include a chest X-rays, echocardiogram, electrocardiogram or MRI (magnetic resonance imaging) of the heart.
+Your child will also need to have tests that provide more information about how their heart looks and works and how severe their condition is.
+These may include chest X-rays, echocardiogram, electrocardiogram or MRI (magnetic resonance imaging) of the heart.
 For most people, the echocardiogram is the specific test that determines a diagnosis of Ebstein’s anomaly.